Land Treatment Exploration Tool

 U - Unknown Implementation (yellow)

-Poly: This is a color-coded column included for treatment evaluation.
+Poly: Corresponds with the Treatment Polygon Implementation Status filter.
+This is a color-coded column included for treatment evaluation.
 Implementation status of the GIS shape based on available data when LTDL data entry for this treatment occurred.

 AP - Approximate point created by LTDL data entry personnel, true location unknown (yellow)